-When shopping for a language software, it’s important to get an accounting of the program’s available features.
-The content and feature of each software
+When shopping for language software, it’s important to get an accounting of the program’s available features.
+The content and features of each software vary

-- What Skills Are You Looking To Develop?
+- What Language Skills Are You Looking to Develop?

-- What Do You Need Out Of The Course?
+- What Do You Need Out of the Language Course?

 - Language Software Checklist: Does It Cover What You Need?

 - Is It Ok to Use More Than One Language Software?

 - Getting Rid of Unrealistic Expectations with Your Language Software

 - Are There Any Free Language Learning Software?